Paulitician-of-USC/Hello-Recruiter/README.md

 ## 4\.
 Why I Do These Projects

-These projects are more than just lines of code or traces on a board; they are a reflection of my commitment to continuous learning and my passion for engineering.
+These projects are more than just lines of code or traces on a board; they reflect my commitment to continuous learning and my passion for engineering.

-  * **To Solve Problems:** Many of my projects start with a simple question: "Could I build a device that does X?"
+  * **To Solve Problems:** Many projects start with a simple question: "Could I build a device that does X?"
 I enjoy the challenge of designing a solution from scratch.
   * **To Learn New Technologies:** Personal projects are the perfect playground for exploring new components, software libraries, and design techniques that I may not encounter in a professional or academic setting.
-  * **To Build a Portfolio:** I believe the best way to demonstrate my skills is to show my work.
+  * **To Build a Portfolio: ** The best way to demonstrate my skills is to show my work.
 Each repository is a case study of my ability to manage a project from concept to completion.

 -----